wp-plugins/subscribe2/ReadMe.txt

 * Fixes to the Counter Widget ColorPicker jQuery code
 * Fixes to the Counter Widget label tags
-* Fixed a bug in the new_category function that was introduced in version 6.3 - thanks to crashtest 8 Improved the user experience when clicking Subscribe and Unsubscribe links in the WordPress MultiSite interface - thanks to Huyz
+* Fixed a bug in the new_category function that was introduced in version 6.3 - thanks to crashtest
+* Improved the user experience when clicking Subscribe and Unsubscribe links in the WordPress MultiSite interface - thanks to Huyz
+* Improved the Bulk Manage section to take into account the digest notification setting
+* Updated the uninstall script
+* Updated some of the code comments to aid reviewing
+* Other minor improvements and fixes

 = Version 6.3 by Matthew Robinson =